Home » History » Bollington Houses » Greenfield

 Above, Harold and Cissy Cumberbirch and Harold’s brother Hedley in the 1940s.

 Above, Reg Lashford of Greenfield with two of his children, Jeanette and Trev, circa 1943.
-Reg was stationed at Tain with Guy Gibson.
+Reg was in the RAF and stationed at Tain in the north of Scotland with the famous flyer Guy Gibson.

 Above, Mrs Jessiman and Mr Reg Lashford in 1965.